The Sneaker Trends Defining Style In 2026

 When you buy something through our links, Ethos may earn an affiliate commission.

 You may only have boots on the mind today, but sneaker season is not that far off — and it’s already taking shape.
 Slim runners are still everywhere.
 Canvas plimsolls are back in rotation.
-Trail sneakers continue to anchor everyday outfits, while color-forward jewel tones are pushing past pure performance into lifestyle territory.
+Trail sneakers like the Nike Pegasus continue to anchor everyday outfits, while color-forward jewel tones are pushing past pure performance into lifestyle territory.
 None of this is likely surprising if you’ve been watching recent runways or street style, but what is notable is how easily these trends translate into more responsible choices.

 Rather than inventing new silhouettes, brands making sustainable footwear are following the same playbook as the rest of the market, updating runners, low-tops, and trail-inspired sneakers with recycled fibers, plant-based foams, biodegradable components, and lower-impact rubber.
 The result is not a separate category of “eco sneakers,” but versions of trending styles — just made with better materials.